rbe549/rbe549.github.io/project3spring2024.md

 You're required to submit two sets of things all zipped into a folder called ``YourDirectoryID_p3ph1.zip`` on Canvas and have a meeting with the course instructors as described below.
 1. Rendered images of various cases as ``png/jpg`` images.
 Feel free to have as many images as you want to show the cases we requested for in Phase 1 (Lanes, Vehicles, Pedestrians, Traffic lights, stop sign).
 2. A small ``.md`` file called ``References.md`` with the packages you used for your implementation along with one sentence of how you used it.
-3. Meet the instructors on **(TBD)Monday, March 26th from 2PM to 4PM in UH250E** to discuss your progress and approach.
+3. Meet the instructors on **(TBD) in UH250E** to discuss your progress and approach.

 Note that, you **CAN** use late days for the submission but the instructor meeting time is fixed.
-This Phase accounts for 30% of the project grade.

 <a name='files'></a>